-In line with the overall developments in the Georgian banking sector, the Bank has also suffered from the effects of the economic downturn caused by COVID 19 with significant deterioration of the performance and credit risk of the borrowers operating in the vulnerable sectors.
-This has resulted in increase in the Bank's impairment charges as described in notes 7 and 18 to these financial statements.
-Despite the growth of impairment losses and resulting decline and the Bank's capital buffers, the management maintains strong liquidity positions supported by the NBG's measures to strengthen banking sector resilience amidst the crisis, healthy NPL levels due to timely restructuring actions and continued support from the Parent.
-The Parent's operating environment has also been negatively affected by the consequences of COVID-19 pandemic with its economy being particularly sensitive to oil and gas prices, which had tumbled to their historical lows during the period.
-Being one of the systemic banks in the country, the Parent has been subject to certain regulatory easing measures, including the revised capital adequacy requirements.
+In line with the overall developments in the Georgian banking sector, the Bank has also suffered from the effects of the economic downturn caused by COVID-19 with deterioration of the performance and credit risk of the borrowers operating in the vulnerable sectors.
+This has resulted in the number of restructured loans and significant increase in the ECL rates across all portfolio segments, compared to the average rates existing in the pre-pandemic periods.
+Nevertheless, the roll out of the vaccination program by the government, the positive economic outlook for 2021 and the ongoing modifications of the customer's loan facilities has allowed the Bank to obtain certain improvements on the quality of its portfolios and recognize reversal of provisions in the reporting period as described in notes 5, 6, 7 and 18 to these financial statements.
+Despite the negative effect of the pandemic the management maintains strong liquidity positions supported by the NBG's measures to strengthen banking sector resilience amidst the crisis, reasonable NPL levels due to timely restructuring actions and continued support from the Parent.